 While water weight can account for a few pounds, it's best to wait until the day of or the day before to trim the last 3-5 pounds so you're not dehydrated longer than you need to be

 In conclusion, when attempting to cut weight before weigh-ins, it’s best to give wrestlers the proper amount of time.
-By starting weeks or even months in advance, you can make sure they’re staying hydrated and properly lowering their caloric intake to help lose weight in a healthy manner.
+By starting weeks or even months in advance, you can make sure they’re creating the perfect wrestlers diet plan to lose weight for wrestling events in a healthy manner.

 Tip #3 – Assessing your Body to Help Build the Proper Youth Wrestling Diet